enchant97/web-portal-lite/README.md

 Once you have the hash just copy it into the password field in the config.

 ## License
+This project is Copyright (c) 2022 Leo Spratt, licences shown below:

+Code

+    AGPL-3 or any later version.
+Full license found in `LICENSE.txt`

-Copyright (c) 2022 Leo Spratt licenced under AGPL-3, the licence can be found in: `LICENSE.txt`.
-This project also uses some third-party code, licenses for those can be found at: `LICENSE-THIRD-PARTY.txt`.
+This project also uses some third party content, licences for those are found at: `THIRD-PARTY.txt`.